14BME0133/14BME0133.github.io-Lithium/index.md

 You can also follow a gist of my hobbies here at the Inter-Networks by logging onto http://n1x.website

 ## *Site Navigation for newcomers:*
-Enter"http://14BME0133.github.io/" followed by the  subject code "XXXxxx" in your shell to shoot up the docs for the required course.
+Enter "http://14BME0133.github.io/" followed by the  subject code "ZYX987" in your shell to shoot up the docs for the required course.

 ## Eggs (Its not Easter, bud)